Must Win Battles, a strategically powerful approach to long-term growth and success

 To succeed in Must Win Battles, it is critical to get the entire organization to understand why these battles are critical and how they affect the future of the company.
 Management must not only identify these battles but also ensure that everyone in the company is aware of their importance so that every employee understands their contribution, the strategy should be down to the feet of each individual.
 Creating a clear vision and communicating why these specific goals are critical can inspire and mobilize the energy and resources of the organization.
 A Must Win Battle should be a joint project that the whole team takes ownership of.

-3. focus on implementation
+3. Focus on execution

 Challenges and common mistakes